DELTechnology/delt-core/paper/protocols.md

 While DELT-Hit addresses many challenges in DEL analysis, several limitations should be considered:

-- **Computational requirements**: Memory usage and processing time scale significantly with library size and sequencing depth, requiring high-memory systems for very large datasets (>1 billion compounds)
+- **Computational requirements**: Memory usage and processing time scale significantly with library size and sequencing depth, requiring high-memory systems for very large datasets (>1 billion compounds).

-- **Library complexity**: Complex architectures with non-standard reaction schemes or unusual building block formats may require custom configuration and validation
+- **Library complexity**: Complex architectures with non-standard reaction schemes or unusual building block formats may require custom configuration and validation.

-- **Error model assumptions**: Demultiplexing algorithms assume independence of sequencing errors across barcode positions, which may not hold for all sequencing platforms
+- **Error model assumptions**: Demultiplexing algorithms assume independence of sequencing errors across barcode positions, which may not hold for all sequencing platforms.

-- **Chemical structure dependency**: Structure reconstruction accuracy depends on precise reaction SMARTS definitions and building block structure quality
+- **Chemical structure dependency**: Structure reconstruction accuracy depends on precise reaction SMARTS definitions and building block structure quality.

 ### Overview of the procedure